signmotion/fresher/README.md

 I'm sharing [my "base project"](https://github.com/signmotion/dart_flutter_fresher).
 Just clone it and create your own **base** for your packages.

-Notice a limitation: all maintained projects must be placed in the same folder as `fresher`.

 ## 🤝 Who is Using Fresher

 When you start using Fresher in **your** projects, let me know and I'd be happy to help you with it.